industdev/Naughty-Archiver-2000/README.md

 The program will be ready to use, it can only run one instance at a time per folder

-To build install the modules and use `pyinstaller na2000.spec`
+(To build the application yourself install the modules and use `pyinstaller na2000.spec`)

 ## How to use